songyanghan/RMA3C/README.md

 # RMA3C

-Songyang Han, Sanbao Su, Sihong He, Shou Han, Haizhao Yang, and Fei Miao.
+Songyang Han, Sanbao Su, Sihong He, Shou Han, Haizhao Yang, Shaofeng Zou, and Fei Miao.

 This repository implements RMA3C (Robust Multi-Agent Adversarial Actor-Critic) to learn a robust policy to maximize the average performance under worst-case state perturbations.
 The implementation in this repository is used in our paper "What is the Solution for State-Adversarial Multi-Agent Reinforcement Learning?"(https://arxiv.org/abs/2212.02705).
 We implement the RMA3C algorithm in  the folder "rma3c".
 This repository is based on MADDPG from https://github.com/openai/maddpg.
 Our baselines include MADDPG from https://github.com/openai/maddpg, M3DDPG from https://github.com/dadadidodi/m3ddpg, and MAPPO from https://github.com/marlbenchmark/on-policy.